reyn.dev.testing.LLMReplay API¶

 class MissingFixture(Exception)¶

-Raised in replay mode when no fixture entry matches the SHA-256 key for the current (model, messages, tools, tool_choice) combination.
+Raised in replay mode when no fixture entry matches the SHA-256 key for the current scenario — (model, messages, scrub(tools), tool_choice), see Key computation.
 The error message includes:

 - The model name